dbgoytia/go-web-dev/04_routing/README.md

 Remember
 ========

-There are a lot of synonims for webserver, on of them being multiplexer, mux, webserver, etc.
+There are a lot of synonims for webserver, on of them being multiplexer, mux, webserver, servemux, etc.

 HandlerInterface